fuseraft/kiwi/README.md

-# kiwi 🥝
+# Kiwi 🥝

-A light-weight general-purpose scripting language.
+Kiwi is a light-weight general-purpose language designed for simplicity and versatility.

-## Getting Started
+### Getting Started

-To get started with Kiwi, install the dependencies required to build.
+To start using Kiwi, install the necessary dependencies, then clone and build with `make`.

-### Fedora / RHEL
+##### Fedora / RHEL

 ```bash
 sudo dnf update